ssangx/raytracing.cuda/README.md

 ## Introduction

-This is the CUDA version implementation of [Ray Tracing In One Weekend/The Next Week](https://github.com/RayTracing/raytracing.github.io)
+This is the CUDA implementation of ray-tracing algorithm.
+The initial project is inspired by [Ray Tracing In One Weekend/The Next Week](https://github.com/RayTracing/raytracing.github.io)

 ## How to run